duncdrum/DexCharts/README.md

 ### Strokes

+Strokes define the color of a line, text, or outline of an element.

 | Option    | Default | Description |
 | --------- |:--------| -----:|
 | color     | black   | Sets the color of the stroke.
 Named colors and colors of the form #fff and #ffffff are accepted. |